 The launch of her first EP ‘Saudade’ has followed her supporting folk giant Iron and Wine on the European leg of his tour and Tom Odell at his sell-out show at Somerset House.

 After playing David Lynch’s famous ‘Silencio’ bar in Paris in 2013, Denai appeared on the bill at Green Man Festival in Wales and played the BBC Introducing stage at Reading and Leeds Festival.
 This led to frequent air play on Radio 1 and has also won presenter Huw Stephens over as a big fan.
-She has gone on gain a slot on the coveted Later with Jools Holland which aired on BBC 2 in November 2013.
+She has gone on to gain a slot on the coveted Later with Jools Holland which aired on BBC 2 in November 2013.

 Since then, Denai has become a regular fixture at festivals, including Glastonbury in both 2014 and 2015, following the release of her debut album 'Elsewhere' in March of 2015.
+She also guested on on SBTRKT's 2014 album Wonder Where We Land.